Bowel cancer screening campaign

 Be Clear on Cancer aims to achieve earlier diagnosis of cancer by raising awareness of the signs and symptoms.
 The campaigns encourage people with relevant symptoms to see their GP without delay.

-PHE is working in partnership with CRUK on this campaign in support of the specific recommendation from the Independent Cancer Taskforce strategy “Achieving World Class Outcomes: A Strategy for England 2015 to 2020” for PHE to “explore the use of the Be Clear on Cancer brand to improve uptake of screening programmes, particularly among disadvantaged groups”.
+PHE worked in partnership with CRUK on this campaign in support of the specific recommendation from the Independent Cancer Taskforce strategy “Achieving World Class Outcomes: A Strategy for England 2015 to 2020” for PHE to “explore the use of the Be Clear on Cancer brand to improve uptake of screening programmes, particularly among disadvantaged groups”.
 If the pilot shows promising results, the long-term ambition of this partnership is for PHE to roll the campaign into their regular programme of Be Clear on Cancer work.

 Bowel cancer is the fourth most common cancer and the second most common cause of cancer death in the UK, and trials show that bowel cancer screening can reduce deaths from the disease by 15% in the target population (60-74 year olds).